rahulkhimsuriya/json-visualiser/README.md

 ## ✨ Features

+- **🪄 JSON Formatter & Minifier**:
+  - Prettify JSON with configurable indentation (2 or 4 spaces) or minify for compact payloads.
+  - Real-time JSON validation with precise syntax error diagnostics, line/column markers, and error snippets.
+  - One-click conversion from formatted JSON directly into an interactive workspace table.
+  - Quick copy to clipboard and `.json` file download.
 - **📥 Flexible JSON Ingestion**:
   - Paste raw JSON with automatic formatting and syntax validation.
   - File upload via click or drag-and-drop (`.json` files).